posm/posm/docs.md

 them together in something that could be taken into the field and used with limited or no internet access available.

+## Philosophy

+When faced with the decision of whether to create a new tool to achieve a well-defined goal, we have opted to use or adapt existing solutions and create glue components that allow them to work together with other tools that have already been incorporated into POSM.
+As POSM is primarily about collecting and improving geographic data that exists within OpenStreetMap, the OSM ecosystem is the source of first choice.

+We would rather adapt existing tools and combine them with others to achieve goals rather than write (and support) our own.
+Software that supports POSM should be Open Source if at all possible.

+“Small pieces loosely joined” describes the world we map and develop software within; therefore, it should also describe the systems we build.

+OpenStreetMap’s data model may appear unconventional, but the tools developed within that paradigm are generally more user-centric than more typical GIS analysis tools.

-## Components
+## Pieces

-POSM is built on top of Ubuntu 14.04 LTS and incorporates the following components:
+POSM is built on top of Ubuntu 14.04 LTS and incorporates the following pieces of software:

 * osm-export-tool2
 * openstreetmap-website